 Students select classes once a year during Spring Registration.
 Teachers and counselors make every effort to explain graduation requirements and various courses of study.
 Parents are encouraged to take an active part in planning the student's educational goals.
-Students have three days at the beginning of each semester to make schedule corrections for graduation courses.
+Students have specific period of time to request a schedule correction at the beginning of each semester.
 Schedule changes for teacher preference, elective changes, or rearranging the schedule will not be honored.